SeedscapeEcology/Policies-and-Responsbilities/General_Guidelines.md

 * Join the [Seedscape Blog](https://seedscapeblog.wordpress.com/) by asking Noelle to invite you as an author.

+* Social Media
-* Tweet from [Seedscape Ecology Research Group](https://twitter.com/SeedscapeGroup) by asking Noelle to invite you as a contributor.
+	* Tweet from [Seedscape Ecology](https://twitter.com/SeedscapeGroup) by asking Noelle to invite you as a contributor.
 Login to [TweetDeck](https://help.twitter.com/en/using-twitter/tweetdeck-teams) to see the shared account.

+	* Share pictures on [Instagram](https://www.instagram.com/seedscape_ecology/) by asking Noelle for the password.
+These can be linked to twitter.

 * Send a virtual thank you or congratulatory note to team members that go above and beyond expectations with HeyTaco.
 If someone's paper gets accepted or someone helps you out with a programming question, congratulate or thank them via Slack.
 When one member accumulates enough points, they take the lab out to lunch (Noelle pays).